outsidedav/swift/machine_learning/dsx.md

 ## Setting up {{site.data.keyword.DSX}} with iOS and Swift
 {: #dsx_ios}

-1. To make the integration of the credentials easier you will need to add the {{site.data.keyword.pm_short}} instance to your iOS app or back-end app.
+1. To make the integration of the credentials easier, you must add the {{site.data.keyword.pm_short}} instance to your iOS app or back-end app.
 For ease of accessibility, your credentials are included on your project dashboard.

 ![Machine Learning in your App](images/ios-machinelearning-app.png)

 2. Download the app code.
 3. Initialization
   * For an iOS project, simply by adding the {{site.data.keyword.pm_short}} resource to your iOS project, the credentials are instantly injected into your app.
-    To access the credentials from your application, copy and paste the code snippet below.
-Also, be sure to add the scoring end-point to your app, which can be found inside your model's deployment `implementation` tab.
+    To access the credentials from your application, copy and paste the following code snippet.
+Also, be sure to add the scoring end point to your app, which can be found inside your model's deployment `implementation` tab.

     ```Swift
     // The url to your model's scoring endpoint